RADar-AZDelta/Rabbit-in-a-Blender/docs/getting_started.md

 It is possible to do an ETL for a specified sql file, skip parsing or uploading of the USAGI or custom concept csv's or skip event foreign keys.

+> **Warning:** If you make changes to queries or Usagi and custom mapping CSV's, you xill need to run the --cleanup command!

 ## 11. Check the Data Quality

 Checking data quality of your ETL and mapping is done via the command --data-quality.
 Using this framework, the Data Quality Dashboard takes a systematic-based approach to running data quality checks.
 View the results in a dashboard via --data-quality-dashboard, select a correct default port and click on the weblink.